Bryan-b/jsmimic-php/README.md

 ```

+###### Explanation:

+The array_diff_assoc function takes two parameters: the array to compare from and the array to compare against.
+It computes the difference of arrays in array1 but not in array2 with additional index check.
+The resulting array is an array of values from array1 that are not in array2.
+The array_diff_assoc function is useful when you want to find the difference between two arrays with additional index check.

 ### 6. array_diff_key

 This function computes the difference of arrays that is in array1 but not in array2 using keys for comparison.

+###### Parameters:
+- array1 (Array): The array to compare from.
+- array2 (Array): An array to compare against.

 ```js